Native Rights to Wind River Water

 Neighboring irrigators and districts saw the “futures” water, in particular, as a threat.
 The increasing amount of water that Midvale, for instance, had used over time under its 1906 right would be bested by the 1868 date if the Shoshone and Arapaho people succeeded in using their “futures” rights.

 The next Wyoming Supreme Court decision, on June 5, 1992, however, restricted how the native people could use their rights.
-The tribes in 1990 dedicated “futures” right to restoring flows in a stretch of the Wind River that for years had been largely dewatered in summer by the major irrigation districts.
+The tribes in 1990 dedicated “futures” right to restoring flows in a stretch of the Wind River that for years had been largely dry in summer thanks to diversions to the major irrigation districts.
 Flowing water was a use valued and authorized by a new tribal water code.
 Wyoming had an in-stream flow law from 1986 but it was much narrower.

 The state’s high court, in a decision prompting five opinions from the five justices who all had different reasoning, declared the tribes’ in-stream flow illegal.
 A bare majority agreed that the agricultural purpose the same court a few years earlier found in the treaty meant that the futures water rights had to be used for agriculture-related purposes, and the tribes must follow state water law in changing uses.

 In the nearly 30 years since 1991, rehabilitation has begun on the irrigation system on the reservation in the Little Wind River area, where use of even the “historic” water rights had fallen due to the dilapidated infrastructure, including collapsing ditch headgates.
 The tribal water engineer’s office has been building staff capacity to win state and federal funds for that rehabilitation and to take over management of the system.
 State funds have also helped improve drinking water systems on the reservation.